 We confirm, as at the date of this document, that the engagement team and others in the firm as appropriate, Mazars LLP are independent and comply with relevant ethical requirements.
-However, if at any time you have concerns or questions about our integrity, objectivity or independence please discuss these with Mark Dalton in the first instance.
+However, if at any time you have concerns or questions about our integrity, objectivity or independence please discuss these with Suresh Patel in the first instance.

-Prior to the provision of any non-audit service Mark Dalton will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our auditor independence.
+Prior to the provision of any non-audit services Suresh Patel will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our auditor independence.